10 more reasons to love Custard Apple

 Health benefits of custard apple:

-- Boosts immunity: Custard apples are excellent sources of Vitamin C and help in building strong immunity.
-They are also great anti-inflammatory agent and help against autoimmune diseases like rheumatoid arthritis and ankylosing spondylitis.
+- Boosts immunity: Custard apples are excellent sources of Vitamin C that help in building immunity.
+They are also great anti-inflammatory agents and help against autoimmune diseases like rheumatoid arthritis and ankylosing spondylitis.
 One serving of custard apple helps eliminate free radicals in the body, which act as precursors to various infectious diseases.

-- Re-energizes: Custard apples provided instant energy upon consumption due to high carbohydrate content.
+- Re-energises: Custard apples provide instant energy upon consumption due to high carbohydrate content.
 It also fights fatigue and eliminates muscle weakness.

 - Makes the heart healthier: Custard apple has fine balance of sodium and potassium, which helps in controlling blood pressure fluctuations in the body.
 Its high levels of magnesium relax the muscles of the heart, thereby preventing heart attacks.
 Niacin and fibre prevents the absorption of cholesterol by the body.